bottlerocket-os/bottlerocket/packages/ecs-agent/README.md

     to the container path of the procfs bind mount https://github.com/aws/amazon-ecs-agent/blob/782948476da6d995ad33c6a04130f8172820af27/agent/ecscni/types.go#L38
 * Logging is currently set to `debug` to assist with development.
-* The systemd unit contains many `ExecStartPre`/`ExecStartPost` commands, with little explanation or infrastructure.
-One `ExecStopPost` command depends on `/bin/sh`, which is not available in Bottlerocket or compatible with our goals for Bottlerocket.
+* The Bottlerocket datastore does not accept keys with `\` characters.
+This means that even though `\` is valid in ECS attribute names, it is not supported on Bottlerocket.